Analyzing quantum entanglement with the Schmidt decomposition in operator space

 {\it Introduction.---} In recent years, several experimental breakthroughs on different quantum technologies have been achieved.
 Examples are the demonstration of quantum supremacy with superconducting qubits \cite{arute}, the implementation of quantum cryptography using a satellite \cite{Pan} or in a device-independent manner \cite{nadlinger22, zhang22}, and the study of quantum phases using digital quantum simulation \cite{Lukin}.
 In such experiments large data sets are collected and the problem arises how to analyze them and connect them with the underlying quantum phenomena.
 For instance, if one wishes to reconstruct the density matrix of the quantum state arising in an experiment, methods like compressed sensing \cite{gross10}, matrix-product-state tomography \cite{cramer10}, shadow tomography \cite{huang20, nguyen22}, and forms of overlapping tomography \cite{cotler20, yu23} have been designed.

-When quantum correlations in an experiment shall be analyzed, this can often be achieved with certain inequalities signaling the presence of correlations.
-The paradigmatic example are Bell inequalities, whose violation signals the presence of quantum nonlocality \cite{brunnerbell}.
-Bell inequalities do not rely assumptions on the measurement devices, and if knowledge about at least some of the implemented measurements are given, steering inequalities \cite{uolasteering} or entanglement witnesses \cite{rev4, rev5, rev6} are more efficient.
+For analyzing quantum correlations in experiments one frequently considers specific inequalities signaling the presence of correlations.
+The paradigmatic examples are Bell inequalities, whose violation signals the presence of quantum nonlocality \cite{brunnerbell}.
+Bell inequalities do not rely on assumptions on the measurement devices, and if knowledge about at least some of the implemented measurements is given, steering inequalities \cite{uolasteering} or entanglement witnesses \cite{rev4, rev5, rev6} are more efficient.
 In short, an entanglement witness is an observable with a nonnegative expectation value on all separable states, hence a negative expectation value signals the presence of entanglement.
 Clearly, finding all entanglement witnesses is a hard task, as it is equivalent to characterizing all entangled states, which is known to be an NP-hard problem \cite{gharibian10}.
-Still many constructions exist, often based on the idea of measuring the fidelity of the experimental state with some target state, and if this fidelity is high {enough}, entanglement must be present.
+Still, many constructions exist, often based on the idea of measuring the fidelity of the experimental state with some target state.
+If this fidelity is high {enough}, entanglement must be present.

-In this paper we present a method to analyze quantum entanglement based on the so-called Schmidt decomposition of operators.
-The Schmidt decomposition is a ubiquitous tool when analyzing pure two-particle quantum states, but it can also be applied on bipartite observables.
+In this paper, we present a method to analyze quantum entanglement based on the so-called Schmidt decomposition of operators.
+The Schmidt decomposition is a ubiquitous tool when analyzing pure two-particle quantum states, but it can also be applied to bipartite observables.
 Our method leads to novel entanglement witnesses, which outperform fidelity-based witnesses and tolerate significantly more noise when analyzing multiparticle entanglement.
 Our approach is computationally simple and can also be used to quantify entanglement or its dimensionality.

-{\it Entanglement and witnesses.---} To start, recall that a bipartite quantum state $\varrho_{AB}$ shared by Alice and Bob is separable if it can be written as $\varrho_{AB}= \sum_k p_k \ketbra{a_k} \otimes \ketbra{b_k}$, where the $p_k$ form a probability distribution.
+{\it Entanglement and witnesses.---} To start, recall that a bipartite quantum state $\varrho_{AB}$ shared by two parties, traditionally named Alice and Bob \cite{rev4, qibook} is separable if it can be written as $\varrho_{AB}= \sum_k p_k \ketbra{a_k} \otimes \ketbra{b_k}$, where the $p_k$ form a probability distribution.
 If a state can not be written in this way, it is entangled, which is, for many quantum tasks, a necessary condition to outperform classical protocols \cite{curty04, pezze09}.
 Unless stated otherwise, we assume that the dimensions of Alice's and Bob's space are the same, $d_A=d_B=d.$